-...respect human rights and our environment and to hold our employees, customers, vendors, suppliers and other business partners to the same high standard we demand of ourselves.
+...respect human rights and our environment and to hold our business partners to the same high standard we demand of ourselves.

 Thomson Reuters works with thousands of professionals all over the world, and as members of the United Nations Global Compact, we are committed to creating positive change in the areas of human rights and environmental responsibility.
-We are aligned to the United Nations Guiding Principles on Business and Human Rights (UNGPs) and, as part of this obligation, we have established a Human Rights Policy that underscores our commitment and approach to human rights.
-We are committed to respecting all internationally recognized human rights and treating all our colleagues with dignity and respect, and we expect our business partners to do the same.
+We are committed to treating all of our colleagues with dignity and respect, and we expect our business partners to do the same.
 This cultivates a safe, skilled and reliable workforce across our global operations, and it builds trust and partnership - two core business values that reflect how we do business.
 We also are committed to protecting and preserving the environment, as well as seeking sustainable sourcing solutions.
-We know that our responsibilities are great, as are our opportunities, which is why we are committed to driving innovation and performance, proving to our partners, our employees and the world that we are leaders committed to long-term success.
+We know that our responsibilities are great, as are our opportunities, which is why we are committed to driving innovation and performance, proving to our business partners, our employees and the world that we are leaders committed to long-term success.